 As a filmmaker, you are focused on making a movie.
 You have a gazillion things on your plate.
 And the last thing you need is a bunch of filmmaking headaches.
 I know the feeling.

 A few years back, I was on the festival circuit with our first feature.
 And over coffee, this filmmaker was telling me about some guy who locked down rights to an awesome song for his movie soundtrack.

 The song was from a popular New York based band.
 And in securing the rights to the song, the filmmakers pulled down one of those legal releases you find online.
-From there, they got the signature of the band leader and a CD containing the music.
-The music was added to the movie.
-The movie played well in festivals and was eventually picked up.
+They got the signature of the band leader and a copy of the music.
+The music was added to the film.

 If you are short on cash, do a web search for lawyers for the arts in your state.
 Many states have programs where you can at least get a discounted consultation with an attorney.
 Additionally, you may benefit from doing some of the legal legwork yourself.
 There are many filmmaking sites the provide boilerplate, generic releases.
 If you present one of these to an attorney for compliance, it may save you time and money.

 In addition to production releases, many distribution platforms now require that you maintain an active errors and omissions policy.
 Without having the proper releases, getting an E&O policy may prove impossible.
 And your dreams of distribution may diminish significantly.
 This is why it is very important to work with seasoned legal and production professionals to make sure you utilize the proper releases.

 If you are seeking more information, go here www.MakeYourMovieNow.com